Decoding Rajput Weddings: A Grand Celebration of Indian Heritage

-Right from Tilak to Mahira Dastoor & the Mehfil; you know it’s a Rajput wedding when you see lights, colours & royalty.
+From Tilak to Mahira Dastoor & the Mehfil, you know it’s a Rajput wedding when you see lights, colours and royalty.
 Here's decoding a Rajputana wedding for you.

-Being a country of 1.34 billion people, or more that is yet to be recorded, India is known for its vast religious and regional recognitions.
-With more than 9 recognised religions till date and uncountable diversities of cultures for each of these ethnic groups, the rituals of the most celebrated occasion of the world - the wedding, are a treat to be a part of or simply know of.
-Here's to celebrating the weddings of the 1.34 billion people in full fervour of the festivities and soaking in the colours of the cultural beauty, cheers to decoding Indian weddings!
+Being a country of 1.34 billion people, or more that is yet to be recorded, India is known for its vast religious and regional recognition.
+With more than nine recognised religions to date and uncountable diversities of cultures for each of these ethnic groups, the rituals of the most celebrated occasion of the world - the wedding, are a treat to be a part of or know of.
+Here's to celebrating the weddings of the 1.34 billion people in full enthusiasm for the festivities and soaking in the colours of the cultural beauty.
+Cheers to decoding Indian weddings!

-Elephants and horses clas in embroidered silk fabrics, swords, gigantic drums, huge metal Shehnai...aren’t you getting the royal feels already?
-To begin with, the #decodingIndianWeddings, welcome to a true blue Rajput wedding that exhibits the rich ethnicity and flavours of Rajasthan.
-Being the land of courageous fighters, Rajputana still holds its traditions strong, especially in the festivals and weddings.
+Elephants and horses clad in embroidered silk fabrics, swords, gigantic drums, huge metal Shehnai...aren’t you getting the royal feels already?
+To begin with, the #DecodingIndianWeddings welcome an actual blue Rajput wedding that exhibits the rich ethnicity and flavours of Rajasthan.
+Rajputana is the land of courageous fighters and still holds strong traditions, especially at festivals and weddings.

-Even today, when you see a Palla Dastoor or a Rajput Baraat at a Rajasthani wedding you feel royal elegance oozing out.
-Sounds exquisite, doesn’t it?
-Let’s take you on a tour of the beautiful customs and traditions of a Rajputana wedding ceremony.
+Even today, when you see a Palla Dastoor or a Rajput Baraat at a Rajasthani wedding, you feel royal elegance oozing out.
+Let’s take you on a tour of a Rajputana wedding ceremony's beautiful customs and traditions.

 Sarva Sampurna with Chhattees Guna (Match the stars)

-Even if it’s not a perfect “Chhatees Guna” match, this custom is basically followed for horoscope tallying, or simply matchmaking.
+Even if it’s not a perfect “Chhatees Guna” match, this custom is followed for horoscope tallying or matchmaking.
 Both the families check for some royal lineage in the other party.
 That’s an important criterion for a Rajput wedding.

 The Tilak or the Roka ceremony marks the official commencement of a Rajput wedding.
-All the male family members of the bride visit the groom’s house and either brother or the mamo'sa (maternal uncle of the bride) applies Tilak on the groom’s forehead.
-This ritual is then followed by gifting clothes, fruits, sweets and so on to the groom.
+All the bride's male family members visit the groom’s house, and either the brother or the mamo'sa (maternal uncle of the bride) applies Tilak on the groom’s forehead.
+This ritual is followed by gifting clothes, fruits, sweets and so on to the groom.
 What is royal for the Rajputs?
 They also gift the groom with a sword!

 Ganpati Sthhapana (Puja for peace)

-A few days before a Rajput wedding, the Ganesha idol is installed in the individual homes of the bride and the groom and a Havan and a Griha Shanti puja is performed to seek pious blessings.
-The family then worships the deity and seek His blessings for a hassle-free wedding.
+A few days before a Rajput wedding, the Ganesha idol is installed in the individual homes of the bride and groom, and a Havan and a Griha Shanti puja are performed to seek pious blessings.
+The family then worships the deity and seeks His blessings for a hassle-free wedding.

 Mel (The Commencement Feast)

-Mel is a Rajput wedding ceremony where both the families of the groom and the bride throw a grand feast to their respective guests once the wedding proceeding start and the Tilak ceremony and the Ganpati Sthhapana is done.
-It is almost always a dinner that is accompanied by traditional dance performances or some ceremonial songs and music and is considered as the official announcement of the wedding.
+Mel is a Rajput wedding ceremony where the groom and bride's families throw a grand feast for their guests.
+Once the wedding proceedings start, the Tilak ceremony and the Ganpati Sthhapana are over.
+The dinner is almost always accompanied by traditional dance performances or ceremonial songs and music and is considered the official announcement of the wedding.

 Pithhi Dastoor (Music and Haldi fun)

-A Pithhi Dastoor also known as the Baan, often also called as Tel Baan in Rajasthan, in a Rajput wedding is a fun combo of Haldi and Sangeet ceremonies that happens in their respective homes.
-The bride and the groom are applied turmeric and sandalwood paste in their respective homes.
-There are Dholak and Nagara beats, lots of laughter and playfulness and traditional Sangeet songs sung and danced to by the women of the families.
+A Pithhi Dastoor, also known as the Baan, is often called Tel Baan in Rajasthan.
+At a Rajput wedding, a Pithhi Dastoor is a fun combo of Haldi and Sangeet ceremonies in their respective homes.
+The bride and the groom have applied turmeric and sandalwood paste in their homes.
+There are Dholak and Nagara beats, lots of laughter and playfulness, and traditional Sangeet songs sung and danced to by the women of the families.

 Chaak (The Earthen Pot ceremony)

 Also known as Chaak Pujan among Rajputs, this ceremony during a wedding is similar to the Jaago ceremony of the Punjabi Wedding, where a kalash or earthen pots are carried by 5, 7 or 11 women of the groom's family to the potter's place while singing ceremonial songs.
-The pot represents the universe and the Chaak symbolises the chakra of Lord Brahma meaning creation and prosperity.
-This is a ceremony that celebrates the new beginnings and a Tilak and rice is put on the Chaak to pray.
+The pot represents the universe, and the Chaak symbolises the chakra of Lord Brahma, meaning creation and prosperity.
+This ceremony celebrates new beginnings, and a Tilak and rice are put on the Chaak to pray.

 Mahira Dastoor (Enter Uncle)

-Mahira Dastoor or Bhaat Dastoor is a pre-wedding ceremony where the maternal uncle of the bride contributes generously to his niece’s wedding.
-The maternal uncle of the bride or ‘Mama'sa’ and his family make a grand entrance to his sister’s house.
-He then gifts his sister and her whole family with clothes, sweets and jewellery.
-This particular ceremony in a Rajput wedding signifies that the ‘Mama’ is ready to bear responsibility for his sister’s family wedding and play a pivotal role throughout.
+Mahira Dastoor or Bhaat Dastoor is a pre-wedding ceremony in which the maternal uncle of the bride, or ‘Mama'sa’, generously contributes to his niece’s wedding.
+The maternal uncle of the bride and his family make a grand entrance to his sister’s house.
+He then gifts his sister and her whole family with clothes, sweets, and jewellery.
+This ceremony at a Rajput wedding signifies that the ‘Mama’ is ready to bear responsibility for his sister’s family's wedding and play a pivotal role.

 Bindori/Bindora (Bachelorette/bachelor meals)

-The respective Families, friends and relatives of groom-to-be and bride-to-be arrange for separate dinners and luncheons and serve the bride and groom their favourite dishes before they get hitched.
-This is custom is called a Bindora (for the groom) or Bindori (for the bride) at a Rajput wedding and this is one royal party to look forward to.
+The respective Families, friends, and relatives of the groom-to-be and bride-to-be arrange separate dinners and luncheons and serve the bride and groom their favourite dishes before they get hitched.
+This custom is called a Bindora (for the groom) or Bindori (for the bride) at a Rajput wedding, and it is one royal party to look forward to.

 Janev (Monkhood averted!)

-At a Janev ceremony in Rajput weddings, the groom wears a saffron-coloured robe and with the family priest, he performs a Havan.
-This signifies his taking of responsibilities as a householder.
-Once the Havan is done, the fun part is the groom ‘pretends’ to run away to attain monkhood, when his maternal uncle stops him and convinces him to get married.
-This transformation of the groom from being a bachelor to a grihastha is celebrated in full fervour.
+At a Janev ceremony in Rajput weddings, the groom wears a saffron-coloured robe and performs a Havan with the family priest.
+This signifies his taking on responsibilities as a householder.
+Once the Havan is done, the fun part is the groom ‘pretending’ to run away to attain monkhood when his maternal uncle stops him and convinces him to get married.
+This transformation of the groom from a bachelor to a grihastha is celebrated with full enthusiasm.

 Palla Dastoor (Gifts and more)